-In all cases, if the DSL identifies any level of concern they should contact the C-SPA, and if a child is in immediate danger the Police should be called on 999.
+In all cases if the DSL identifies any level of concern the DSL should contact the C-SPA and if a child is in immediate danger the Police should be called on 999.

-Witley C of E Infant School is aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+Witley Infant School is aware that often a child is not able to recognise the coercive nature of the abuse and will not see themselves as a victim.
 As a consequence, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.
 Children also rarely self-report CSE so staff must be particularly vigilant to potential indicators of risk.

-The school includes the risks of sexual exploitation in the PSHE and RSE curriculum, delivered in an age-appropriate context.
+Witley Infant School includes the risks of sexual exploitation in the PSHE and RSE curriculum.